 • Social & Emotional Functioning

-These tests are not invasive; that is, we do not hook you up to machines or X-rays.
-Most of the tests involved questions and answers or working with materials on a table.
+These tests are not invasive; that is, we do not hook you up to machines or take labs.
+Most of the tests involve questions and answers or working with materials on a table.
 Some tests may use a computer.
 You will also talk to one of the doctors about your medical, personal, and school history.
 The total time involved in your evaluation depends on the questions you and your doctor have.
 A typical evaluation usually lasts several hours to a full day.

 What Happens After the Evaluation?